Things to do in Honolulu

 The Diamond Head Lookout is a favorite spot for locals who want to watch the sunset away from crowded beaches.
 You can drive up and park in the small lot or walk 1.4 mi. from Kaimana Beach.
 Once you’ve arrived, relax and watch the sun decorate the sky in pastels as it goes down over Kuilei Cliffs Beach Park.

 Come in the afternoon and make a day of it.
-While waiting for sundown, you can stop by the Honolulu Zoo or Waikiki Aquarium.
+While waiting for sundown, you can stop by the Honolulu Zoo, the Waikīkī Aquarium or go on a turtle snorkeling tour in Waikīkī.
 These animal-packed attractions are fun for the whole family.
-They offer an opportunity to learn about the creatures that call Hawaii home.
+While you’re at it, we also recommend popping up to the International Marketplace or going to Duke’s for food and live music.

 5. Tantalus Drive